 Article XI of the 1868 Treaty of Fort Laramie guarantees Tribes access to buffalo "so long as buffalo may range."
 The Tribes considered this language as a perpetual guarantee.
 Unfortunately, like many other treaty provisions, the Federal Government failed to live up to this promise.
 Congressional adoption of the IBMA now provides an opportunity for the Federal government to honor a commitment to American Indians to access buffalo, similar to the commitment to Tribal fish commissions.
-Recently, the United States Supreme Court examined the 1868 Fort Laramie Treaty and upheld Tribal off-reservation hunting rights in the Herrera decision.
+Recently, the United States Supreme Court examined the 1868 Fort Laramie Treaty and upheld Tribal hunting rights in the Herrera decision.

 The Federal government has had a long-standing and justifiable commitment to Tribal fish commissions and treaty fishing rights following the well-known Boldt decision.
-That federal district court case gave the fishing Tribes co-management authority over salmon with the States, access to half of the returning salmon and steelhead each year, and declared the security of Indian fishing rights was a trust obligation of the United States.
-This case stands for the proposition that all American Indians have a right to their traditional foods, and therefore, this ruling supports a Federal government trust responsibility to return buffalo to Tribes, in the same manner the Federal government has protected the security of Tribes to access fish.
+That federal district court case gave the fishing Tribes co-management authority over salmon with the States, access to half of the returning salmon and steelhead each year and declared the security of Indian fishing rights was a trust obligation of the United States.
+This case stands for the proposition that all American Indians have a right to their traditional foods, and therefore, this ruling supports a Federal trust responsibility to return buffalo to Tribes, in the same manner the Federal government has protected the security of Tribes to access fish.
+It would be helpful if ITBC and the buffalo tribes had some degree of parity, funding-wise, relative to the tribal fish commissions and their tribes.